 We're about to run out of clean clothes so we decide that we need to get some laundry done.
 I look at the price list.
 It seems that the hotel is suggesting that we should pay it 3.50 Euro to wash one of our handkerchiefs and 2.95 Euro for a pair of underpants.
 At those prices I think that maybe most of the laundry can wait.

-Louis and Lilly pick us up again, and we head towards Valletta.
+Louis and Lily pick us up again, and we head towards Valletta.
 First stop is Upper Barrakka which has a attractive garden and stunning views across the harbour from its six storey high ramparts.
-Louis tells us that the ramparts were built after the Great Siege under the direction of Jean Parisot de la Vallette after whom the city is named, and were intended to keep out invaders.
+Louis tells us that the ramparts were built after the Great Siege under the direction of Jean Parisot de la Valette after whom the city is named, and were intended to keep out invaders.
 The siege involved the Knights of St John defending the city from attack by the Ottoman Turks against overwhelming odds.
 I suspect that the ramparts might have come in a bit more handy during the siege than after it, but better late than never I suppose.

 We tell Louis that he should become a tour guide.
 He seems to be a walking encyclopaedia of Maltese